 Not everybody that sticks their face over the wall is fair game to get a snowball in their chops, however much they seem to be asking for it.

-So what to make of those faeries that pop up in the midst of things then?
-During your game you will likely notice these two putting in an appearance every now and then:
+During your game you will likely notice these two faeries putting in an appearance every now and then:

-Now you're not allowed to hit these two.
-Why?
-Well I guess because Illusen is nice and helps Meridell out in times of war and the Soup Faerie is kind to the poor and needy.
-For the purposes of this game they are rather like the little kids who live next door; they want to stand around and be nosey and join in, but you're not allowed to actually hit them.
-Hitting either of the faeries will cost you 10 of your precious snowballs, if you don't have 10 snowballs to forfeit then it's game over for you!
+You're not allowed to hit these two, perhaps because Illusen is nice and helps Meridell out in times of war and the Soup Faerie is kind to the poor and needy.
+Hitting either of the faeries will cost you 10 of your precious snowballs, and if you don't have 10 snowballs to forfeit then it's game over!

 You might occasionally come across the great Ollie (in a santa hat) popping up with the rest.
-The chances of him appearing are about 1:1000, so don't waste time waiting for him!
+The chances of him appearing are about 1 in 1000, so don't waste time waiting for him!
 A direct hit will net you 50 points while an off-target hit awards 25 points.

-Okay well not quite.
 As already stated, if you hit a faerie then it will cost you dearly in snowballs.
 But thankfully there is a way of earning more.
 Every now and then Dieter the Polarchuck will parachute down out of the sky and if you can hit him then an extra 10 snowballs will magically be added to your reserves.
-Hitting him requires a little bit of skill though as you will need to take into consideration the direction and strength of the wind to get your snowball to arc just right to hit him.
+Hitting him requires a little bit of skill as you will need to take into consideration the direction and strength of the wind to get your snowball to arc just right to hit him.
 With a little practice you should get the hang of that though and then it's just a matter of waiting for him to appear when you find yourself running low on ammunition.
-(You will notice that the screen will completely clear of pets popping up and down for a second just before he appears; it's not much of a warning but it can give you a chance to stop hurling snowballs in time to look for him).
+The screen will completely clear of pets popping up and down for a second just before he appears; it's not much of a warning but it can give you a chance to stop hurling snowballs in time to look for him.